xarray-contrib/xarray-tutorial/CONTRIBUTING.md

 [`pixi`](https://pixi.sh) can be used to create and update a multi-platform lockfile, so a reproducible set of package versions is installed across different operating systems.

-Dependencies (with optional pins) are specfied in the `pyproject.toml` file, and specific locked versions for all platforms are kept in `pixi.lock`.
+Dependencies (with optional pins) are specified in the `pyproject.toml` file, and specific locked versions for all platforms are kept in `pixi.lock`.

 Install environment from the lockfile

 ```
 pixi install
-pixi shell # activate environment, "exit" to deativate
+pixi shell # activate environment, "exit" to deactivate
 ```

 Upgrade all packages to latest versions: